-At a radio amateur meeting in Friedrichshafen, I came across a presentation of an interesting service called GlobalQSL at the stand of the Israel Radio Club www.globalqsl.com.
+At a meeting of radio amateurs in Friedrichshafen, I came across a presentation of an interesting service called GlobalQSL (www.globalqsl.com) at the stand of the Israel Radio Club.
 It was founded by Azar Hami 4X6MI.
-This is a service, which includes QSL printing, listing, sorting and sending them to the relevant QSL services in the world.
+This is a service that includes QSL printing, listing, sorting and sending them to the relevant QSL services around the world.

 |